a-ignatov-parc/requirejs-sandbox/README.md

 ---

-Returns sandbox instance with requested name if it was created.
+Returns sandbox instance with the requested name if it was created.
 Otherwise returns `undefined`

 ###.set( name, params )